-The Windmaster Whirlybird is probably the best known product name in Edmonds line of roof whirlybirds.
-There is waste range of whirlybirds in the Australian roof ventilation market.
-The Windmaster Whirlybird might be the benchmark for roof whirly birds in general.
+The Windmaster Whirlybird is probably the best-known product name in Edmonds line of roof whirlybirds.
+There is a wide range of whirlybirds in the Australian roof ventilation market.
+The Windmaster Whirlybird might be the benchmark for roof whirlybirds in general.

 Windmaster Whirlybird – Design and Purpose

-Like other roof whirlybirds it is designed for simple roof vent installation.
-What sets the Windmaster whirlybird apart from other whirly birds is the light wight aluminium construction – and the wide range of colours available.
+Like other roof whirlybirds, it is designed for simple roof vent installation.
+What sets the Windmaster whirlybird apart from other whirlybirds is the light weight aluminium construction – and the wide range of colours available.

 Firstly, these limits are defined by the wind available to make the roof whirlybird spin.
 Secondly, by the temperature difference between the roof space and the outside ambient temperature.